 Responsible for the Admissions and Student Aid offices, the Director of Enrollment Management oversees all aspects of the application process, Veteran Affairs, and Financial Aid to help students finance their education.
 This position also works with others on campus to foster a climate of engagement and collaboration within the campus community, as well as the local community.

-The Director of Student Affairs and Engagement oversees Residence Life, Health Services, Housing, Counseling and Disability Services, Athletics (including Intramural and Recreation Sports), Career Services, Student Activities, Student Conduct, Campus Police, and co-advises the Student Government Association.
+The Director of Student Affairs and Engagement oversees Residence Life, Health Services, Counseling and Disability Services, Athletics (including Intramural and Recreation Sports), Career Services, Student Activities, Student Conduct, Campus Police, and co-advises the Student Government Association.